Application 4: Baryons

 The transition from b3 to b5 is caused by -1 going from -j to k (b4 up) OR by -1 going from k to -j (b4 below).
 Also these two possibilities superpose.

 But wait, in b4 below, couldn't the -1 escape? -1 itself is colorless and it leaves behind a white antibaryon.
 Normally, in ground state: no, energy not available.
 But when energy is sufficient to provide the free -1's mass, then yes.
-IF this can be, then a baryon disappears and an antibaryon appears.
-The conservation of baryon number is violated by 2.
+IF this can be, then we have a baryon with antibaryon colors.

 i > j, j > i, j > k, k > j, k > i, i > k